Llwnr/JobEmailGen/README.md

 # JobEmailGen
-Generating email to apply for a job using LLMs and web scraping
+Generating email to apply for a job using LLMs and web scraping.